Goidelic languages: Irish

 Irish is one of the Republic of Ireland's two official languages along with English.
 Historically the predominant language of the island, it is now mostly spoken in parts of the south, west, and northwest.
 The legally defined Irish-speaking areas are called the Gaeltacht; all government institutions of the Republic, in particular the parliament (Oireachtas), its upper house (Seanad) and lower house (Dáil), and the prime minister (Taoiseach) have official names in this language, and some are only officially referred to by their Irish names even in English.
 At present, the Gaeltachtaí are primarily found in Counties Cork, Donegal, Mayo, Galway, Kerry, and, to a lesser extent, in Waterford and Meath.
 In the Republic of Ireland 1,774,437 (41.4% of the population aged three years and over) regard themselves as able to speak Irish to some degree.
 Of these, 77,185 (1.8%) speak Irish on a daily basis outside school.
-Irish is also undergoing a revival in Northern Ireland and has been accorded some legal status there under the 1998 Good Friday Agreement but its official usage remains divisive to certain parts of the population.
+Irish is also undergoing a revival in Northern Ireland and has been accorded some legal status there under the 1998 Good Friday Agreement, with it becoming an official language in 2022.
 The 2001 census in Northern Ireland showed that 167,487 (10.4%) people "had some knowledge of Irish".
 Combined, this means that around one in three people (c.
 1.85 million) on the island of Ireland can understand Irish at some level.

 Despite the ascent in Ireland of the English and Anglicised ruling classes following the 1607 Flight of the Earls (and the disappearance of much of the Gaelic nobility), Irish was spoken by the majority of the population until the later 18th century, with a huge impact from the Great Famine of the 1840s.
 Disproportionately affecting the classes among whom Irish was the primary spoken language, famine and emigration precipitated a steep decline in native speakers, which only recently has begun to reverse.

 The Irish language has been recognised as an official and working language of the European Union.
 Ireland's national language was the twenty-third to be given such recognition by the EU and previously had the status of a treaty language.